hashicorp/consul/website/source/docs/platform/k8s/upgrading.html.md

 ## Configuring TLS on an Existing Cluster

-As of version `0.16.0`, the Consul Helm chart supports TLS for communication within the cluster.
+As of Consul Helm version `0.16.0`, the chart supports TLS for communication between Consul components within the cluster.
 If you already have a Consul cluster deployed on Kubernetes, you may want to configure TLS in a way that minimizes downtime to your applications.
 Consul already supports rolling out TLS on an existing cluster without downtime.